My Hero Academia: Two Heroes: Manga adaptation

 My Hero Academia: Two Heroes was adapted into a manga, which was released on May 2, 2019, by Home-sha under the Shueisha Home Comics imprint.

 Sequels

 My Hero Academia: Heroes Rising

-The second film version of My Hero Academia manga series, titled My Hero Academia: Heroes Rising, was released in Japan on December 20, 2019.
+A second anime film, titled My Hero Academia: Heroes Rising, was released in Japan on December 20, 2019.
 Produced by Bones, the film was directed by Nagasaki from a screenplay written by Kuroda, with Umakoshi designing the characters.
 It was also released in the United States and Canada on February 26, 2020.

 My Hero Academia: World Heroes' Mission

-A third film version, titled My Hero Academia: World Heroes' Mission, premiered in Japan on August 6, 2021, and was released in the United States and Canada by Funimation on October 29.
+A third anime film, titled My Hero Academia: World Heroes' Mission, premiered in Japan on August 6, 2021, and was released in the United States and Canada by Funimation on October 29.
 Bones also produced the film with Nagasaki directing, Kuroda writing the script, and Umakoshi designing the characters.

+My Hero Academia: You're Next

+A fourth anime film, titled My Hero Academia: You're Next, premiered in Japan on August 2, 2024.
+Tensai Okamura serves as the director, Kuroda writing the script, Umakoshi designing the characters, and Horikoshi serving as its general supervisor and original character designer.